FAQ

 How to merge data packages describing different projects?

-By design, a single camtrap-dp data package describes a single project.
+By design, a single Camtrap DP data package describes a single project.
 However, there are some use cases (for example, a meta-analysis) where merging multiple data packages could be beneficial.

 field in the resulting package will be set to the value of project$samplingDesign